Meditation with Tea:

 For those who want to slow down first.

-Begin with guided meditation, then enter a Chinese tea ceremony with clearer attention.
+Begin with welcome tea and guided meditation, then enter a Chinese tea ceremony with clearer attention.

 Subscribe to our newsletter